htcondor/htcondor/docs/admin-manual/networking.rst

 daemon that is running on the same host, each HTCondor daemon can be configured to write its IP address and port number into a well-known file.
-The file names are controlled using the ``<SUBSYS>_ADDRESS_FILE`` configuration variables, as described in the :doc:`/admin-manual/configuration-macros` section on page \ `Configuration
+The file names are controlled using the ``<SUBSYS>_ADDRESS_FILE`` configuration variables, as described in the :ref:`admin-manual/configuration-macros:daemoncore configuration file entries` section.
-Macros <../admin-manual/configuration-macros.html>`__.

 NOTE: In the 6.6 stable series, and HTCondor versions earlier than 6.7.5, the *condor_negotiator* also listened on a fixed, well-known